Skip to content

 Fascinating!
 The code seems to have been much simpler back in 2018, but the warning signs of a growing hotspot were all there.
 There’s not much we can do about that now, except following the old proverb: The best time to refactor a hotspot was last year.
 The next best time is today.
 Now, let’s get back to the present day and see how to make that task actionable.

-Tip: Use Behavioral Code Analysis for On-Boarding
+Tip: Use Behavioral Code Analysis for on-boarding and to prioritize technical debt

 A hotspot map helps you build a mental model of what a codebase looks like.
 Within minutes, you have a visual representation of the system that provides context and guides explorations.
 A hotspot analysis helps you focus on the weak spots in the system that you are likely to end up in sooner or later during coding.